 Navigation: bring an up to date map and working compass or a functioning GPS system, the weather can turn very quickly and you want to be able to navigate through a storm.

 Safety & Rescue: First-aid kit, transceiver, probe and shovel – you may never have to use them but bring them nevertheless and know how they work.

 Aviemore has an excellent range of backcountry and touring retailers that can cater to all your equipment needs both in-store and online.

 Safety in the backcountry is your responsibility – assess the weather forecasts, check the snow conditions and be prepared.
 Our ski patrol do not operate outside of the ski area, if you or any of your companions get injured dial 999 or 112 and ask for ‘police’ then ‘mountain rescue’.

-Though uncommon, avalanches do happen in Scotland and have serious consequences.
+Avalanches do happen in Scotland and can have serious consequences.
 If you are planning to step into the backcountry, do your research, have the correct equipment and considering doing an avalanche awareness course.
 Head out in a group or if you are unfamiliar with the area think about going out with a guide first.

 During the winter season, if your route ventures through the ski area, it is important to be aware of the snow grooming operations running throughout the day and at night.
 Details of the slopes that winch cats operate can be found below, please be vigilant when passing near these areas.

-Here at Cairngorm Mountain we welcome snow sports touring and are re-introducing our 'Touring Ticket' to include two surface tow uplifts when we have sufficient snow.
+Here at Cairngorm Mountain we welcome snow sports touring and our ‘Touring Ticket’ includes two surface tow uplifts when we have sufficient snow.
 Day tickets for 2022/23 season will be £14 per person.